 The other dealbreaker is Farrow and Ball’s unique colour range.
 (Check out the full range here)

 Sure, you can get it colour-matched by another paint brand, but in my experience, it’s never a 100% match, and even if the colour comes close, the finish will be slightly different.

 If you’re looking for paint with a wipable finish, go for Farrow and Ball’s modern emulsion.

 Farrow and Ball’s Modern Emulsion is completely wipeable and easy to re-touch if required.
 The paint is silky smooth and a dream to apply.
 Although you will need to use a primer (or a third coat), the finish is amazing.

-Dulux’s Easycare range is also similar to this in terms of wipeability, so it’s a great option if you’re on a budget.
+Dulux’s Easycare range is also similar to this in terms of wipeability, and it’s obviously a much cheaper paint, so it’s a great option if you’re on a budget.

 If I had the money to spend, I would choose Farrow and Ball paint every time.
 I love the quality, the usability, and the finish.
 However, when money is an issue, you will still be able to get a good result using Dulux.

 If you live in a period home with historical features, you should also choose Farrow and Ball.
 The range of specialist finishes available will ensure that your property stays in a beautiful condition for years to come.